 If your email has been pwned, it means that the security of your account has been compromised.
-Every now and then a large breach on a major website or service is broadly reported around the world.
+Almost weekly there’s a new data breach on a website or service broadly reported around the world.
 It is only healthy to question whether your information has been part of such breach.
 It could mean your passwords and email addresses have ended on the hands of cyber criminals.

-Hacking your email account is possibly the first step of identity theft.
+Hacking an account using your email address is possibly the first step of identity theft.
 There’s a lot of sensitive information linked to your email address.
 You might have linked your credit card information or some other important personal information with the same login credentials on another account.
 If your email account has ended up in the wrong hands, criminals can use your information to purchase goods in your name, and it can be used to spread malware or as a part of a botnet.
-If you have reused your password and email combination, the one who has gained access to your information can use this to wreak havoc on your other profiles as well.
-This could cause financial damage.
-Through identity theft it can cause you legal problems as well.
+If you have reused the same password and email combination on other accounts, the one who has gained access to your information can use this to wreak havoc on these other profiles as well.
+Identity theft can cause you financial damage and legal problems.

 1. Make sure your antivirus programs and operating systems are up to date

 Malware is a major reason of personal information being acquired by criminals.
 Having up-to-date cyber security programs and operating system on each of your device is important in protecting your accounts from being pwned.
 Software is regularly updated to prevent hackers from utilizing its flaws and weaknesses.
 Not only do updates make software better, they also make the it more secure.
 Automatic updates can save you from a lot of trouble if you do not yet have them enabled.